Junior Carnivals, Competition and Surf Education

 A parent is required to organise a roster of competing families to assist with these tasks

-If your child(ren) is/are looking to compete at carnivals this season, we ask you to please consider with which of the above roles you will be able to assist.
+If your child(ren) is/are looking to compete at carnivals this season, you are required to fill one of the above rolls at least 3 times during the season.